 Viterbo University, in accordance with the Council for Accreditation of Counseling and Related Educational Programs (CACREP, 2016) standards, identifies that the Doctoral Degree in Counselor Education and Supervision extends the knowledge base of the counseling profession.
 In addition, it prepares students to inform professional practice by generating new knowledge and supports students in disseminating the results of scholarly inquiry.
-Doctoral students complete dissertation research focusing on areas relevant to counselor education, practice and/or supervision.
+Doctoral student's complete dissertation research focusing on areas relevant to counselor education, practice and/or supervision.

-In guiding students through the dissertation process, Viterbo University Doctoral Degree in Counselor Education and Supervision will utilize Boyer's Model (1990), which is a dynamic model of scholarship that emphasizes four pathways:
+In guiding students through the dissertation process, Viterbo University Doctoral Degree in Counselor Education and Supervision will utilize Boyer's Model from Scholarship Reconsidered Priorities of the Professoriate (Boyer, 2016) which is a dynamic model of scholarship that emphasizes four pathways:

-- The scholarship of discovery discovering new knowledge - The scholarship of integration synthesis of original knowledge for new perspectives - The scholarship of application utilizing knowledge to find solutions to problems - The scholarship of teaching disseminating knowledge and encouraging others to participate in the process
+- 1. The scholarship of discovery discovering new knowledge - 2.
+The scholarship of integration synthesis of original knowledge for new perspectives - 3.
+The scholarship of application utilizing knowledge to find solutions to problems - The scholarship of teaching disseminating knowledge and encouraging others to participate in the process